 - Corrective Actions: Specifies steps to address deviations from critical limits or process failures.

-- Verification Activities: Confirms that preventive controls are properly implemented and hazards are under control.
+- Verification Activities: Confirms that FSMA preventive controls are properly implemented and hazards are under control.

 - Record-Keeping: Documents all food safety plan components, monitoring activities, and corrective actions.

-- A bakery identifies cross-contact with allergens as a hazard.
+To ground this in practice, consider the case of a bakery that identifies allergen cross-contact as a major hazard.
 Its Food Safety Plan includes:

 - Allergen labeling protocols.